mrcmn/mrcmn.github.io/theory_md/hiera-example.md

 }
 ```

-## Example Node 2
+## Example node 2

 - Operating system: RedHat
 - Certname: `mynodecertname2.company`

-Below you can find the hiera data that's relevant to this node, based on it's system information:
+Below you can find the Hiera data that's relevant to this node, based on it's system information:

 #### Relevant Hiera data: